andrew/ultimate-awesome/README.md

 - [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
-- [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
 - [awesome-dnd](https://github.com/flamableconcrete/awesome-dnd) - Resources for Dungeons & Dragons.
 - [multimodal-ml-music](https://github.com/ilaria-manco/multimodal-ml-music) - List of academic resources on Multimodal ML for Music.
 - [awesome-ember](https://github.com/nmec/awesome-ember) - A curated list of awesome Ember.js things.